ThomasGsp/Ready4Prod/README.md

 ## Quick start

 ### Limitations
-* Do not use on a existent server in production !
+* Do not use on a existing server in production !

 ### Requirement:
 * Linux (Debian 9) server, with full root access